A World-Class Breast Surgeon in Oregon

 Following surgery you must have your caregiver drive you home or stay with you in a hotel in Eugene, Oregon.
 The following day after surgery your caregiver will bring you to the office for your first post-op appointment.
 Expect to be swollen, bruised in the eye and cheek region and stuffed up.
 You will have a drip pad placed at the end of your nose which will need to be changed.
 Remember no nose blowing is allowed.

 A soft diet may be best tolerated.
 Your prescription for pain pills as well as cool compresses applied often during the first 48 hours will help keep you comfortable.
 You may have a mild headache and will want to sleep with your head elevated on a couple of pillows.
 You will be breathing through your mouth so drink extra fluids and sucking on candies can help.
 Plus use a lip balm on your lips.
 If you wear eyeglasses, be ready to keep them in their case for a couple of days.
 Contact lenses can be used as tolerated.
-You should be back to your basic/normal routine within a week and back to regular exercise within three to six weeks.
+While patient experiences vary, you will probably be back to your basic/normal routine within a week and back to regular exercise within three to six weeks.
 Before resuming any contact sports or an activity that can cause injury to your nose, please talk to Dr. Jewell.